calendulish/stlib/README.md

 [![GitHub Test release](https://img.shields.io/badge/testing-0.0.0_DEV-orange.svg)](https://github.com/ShyPixie/stlib/releases)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=WVQ5XM935XNLN&item_name=stlib)

-Async library that provides features related to Steam client and compatible stuffs
+Async library that provides features related to Steam client and compatible stuff

-WORK IN PROGRESS
+WARNING: stlib is not intended to be used in game development, there is no support to callbacks and I'll not work on that. stlib is intended to develop console or GUI applications that need interaction with SteamAPI or SteamWebAPI.

 Dependencies to build (Windows)